 We will build on our existing 'Student Success Festival' events which showcase and promote the range of advice, support and pathways available to students throughout the whole of their time at University, so that students feel more comfortable and confident in asking for support and accessing it.
-During the pandemic the Festival moved online and from 2022/23 will combine online and on campus elements.
-We have extended the use of our mobile MDXApp using personalised notifications that are aligned to the time when students are most likely to need support.
+From 2020-21 will we further enhance the way we raise awareness of support services relevant to our target student groups via the mobile MDXApp using personalised notifications that are aligned to the time when students are most likely to be in need of support.
 We will annually monitor student engagement with these interventions evaluating impact through quantitative survey data and statistical analysis of target group gap reduction which will be used refine this approach over the duration of the plan.